MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/whats-new/multi-factor-authentication.md

     <img src="media/image55.png" alt="Add permission button highlighted" width="557" height="250" />

 8. Microsoft Graph – By default, Microsoft Graph application will have read permission for the user profile.
-To allow graph application to send an email, we need to add "Mail.Send" permission.
+To allow a Graph application to send an email, we need to add some specific permissions.

     <img src="media/image57.png" alt="Graph selected" width="481" height="237" />